peppelinux/LinuxNotes/grub_multiboot/README.md

 https://github.com/thias/glim

-first of all create a hybrid uefi gpt bios gptmbr boot disk!
+makeUSB.sh will create for you a hybrid uefi gpt bios gptmbr boot disk like the example in the picture
 ![alt text](gparted.png)

 git clone https://github.com/aguslr/multibootusb.git